qiuxintao101/cobra/docs/detail.rst

      Calls: heatmapSS_plot -> read.csv -> read.table
      Execution halted

-  This error normally happens when you have duplicate sample names in the metasheet.csv, the CoBRA do not allow duplicate smples names in the config.yaml and metasheet.csv.
+  This error is normally encountered when you have duplicate sample names in the metasheet.csv. *CoBRA* does not allow duplicate sample names in the ``config`` and ``metasheet`` files.

 Bug solutions
 ==============================

-After locating the error, fix it accordingly.
-We here provide some guidelines of different error types that may help you fixing the errors you receive:

-- Errors related to erroneous input: These errors are easy to fix, and the error message should be indicative.
-If not, please let us know, and we improve the error message in the pipeline.
-- Errors of technical nature: Errors related to memory, missing programs, R libraries etc can be fixed easily by making sure the necessary tools are installed and by executing the pipeline in an environment that provides the required technical requirements.
-For example, if you receive a memory-related error, try to increase the available memory.
-In a cluster setting, adjust the cluster configuration file accordingly by either increasing the default memory or (preferably) or by overriding the default values for the specific rule.
-- Errors related to *Snakemake*: In rare cases, the error can be due to *Snakemake* (corrupt metadata, missing files, etc).
-If you suspect this to be the case, you may delete the hidden ``.snakemake`` directory in the folder from which you started the analysis. *Snakemake* will regenerate it the next time you invoke it then.
-- Errors related to the input data: Error messages that indicate the problem might be located in the data are more difficult to fix, and we cannot provide guidelines here.
-Feel free to contact us.
+When an error is encountered, see the log file that corresponds to the failing *Snakemake* rule.
+Do a dry run to assess which command must be run.
+Running the command outside of the workflow will provide a more detailed error message.
+It is also recommended to check the intermediate files (such as the input and output files of the rule) ensure that they are correct.

-Rerunning *Snakemake*
+Resuming *Snakemake* run
 ----------------------

-After fixing the error, rerun *Snakemake*. *Snakemake* will continue at the point at which the error message occurred, without rerunning already successfully computed previous steps (unless specified otherwise).
+After debugging, run *Snakemake* again.
+It will automatically continue from the rule at which the error occured.

-If you do not know what the error is, post an Issue in the `Bitbucket Issue Tracker <https://bitbucket.org/cfce/cobra/issues>`_ tracker and we are hopefully able to help you quickly.
+If you do encounter an error and are unable to find a solution in the FAQ, post an Issue in the `Bitbucket Issue Tracker <https://bitbucket.org/cfce/cobra/issues>`_ tracker.

 Customized analysis
 ****************************************

-Having results is exciting; however, as with most software, now the maybe even harder part starts: Understanding and interpreting the results.
-Let's first remind ourselves: The main goal of *CoBRA* is to perform unsupervised analyses, differential peak calling, and downstream pathway analysis for ChIP/ATAC‐seq experiemnt.
+*CoBRA* is capable of performing unsupervised analyses, differential peak calling, and downstream pathway analysis for ChIP/ATAC‐seq experiemnt.
+Running *CoBRA* with the default setup is helpful.
+However, sometimes you may want to further customize the analysis.

 Summary
 =================

-  - Irrespective of whether or not you also used the differential analysis, we recommend that the first thing to check is the pca_plot and heatmapSS_plot pdf.
+  - Regardless of whether or not differntial analysis was conducted, we recommend that you first check the pca_plot and heatmapSS_plot pdf.
   - If a specific question is not addressed here, feel free to contact us.
-We will then add it here.
-  - Note that *CoBRA* captures differential peaks, which may need use different cut-off for significance accross different experiement.
+  - *CoBRA* calls differential peaks, which may need different cutoffs for significance for different experiements.

 Specifics for the unsupervised analysis
 =================================

-The following procedure may be useful as a rough guideline:
+The following steps are a good starting point:
-  - Start with deafult paramaters
+  - Start with default paramaters
-  - Handling the paramaters as the following:
+  - Handling the paramaters in the following way:
-    - (a) Adjust the ``filter-percent`` to 20 or 100, this will change how many top percent of peaks that will go into the unsupervised analysis.
+    - (a) Adjust the ``filter-percent`` to 20 or 100, this will change the percent of the most variable peaks that will go into the unsupervised analysis.
     - (b) Adjust ``num_kmeans_clust`` to change the heatmapSF_plot result for observations in different group of clustering.
     - (c) Quantile-normalize for ``Scale method`` and Coefficient of Variation for ``filter-opt`` is often recommended.